yhao21/ECON498_midterm/README.md

 ## Time interval
 You can choose how many hours data to scrape.
 Note, time interval is with unit of 15 minutes.
-It means that the program sleeps for 15 mins after finish each elements in `url_list`.
+It means that the program sleeps for 15 mins after downloading all URLs in `url_list`.
+Then re-download them again.
 For example, if you need 30 mins data, you should revise `Scrapping().folder_setup()` in `step 1` as the following